 - Individuals traveling to endemic regions should be told to use insect repellents, mosquito nets, and long-sleeved clothing.

-- In the case of travel to an endemic region and/or a positive Zika test, the individual should use some form of contraception for the following time periods (even if asymptomatic!):
+- In the case of travel to an endemic region and/or a positive Zika test, couples planning to conceive should use a condom or abstain for the following time periods (even if asymptomatic!):

 Zika virus infection is a notifiable disease!